 Positioning your company based on the experience you provide helps you stand out from the competition.
 Providing a great customer experience across every touchpoint can help you soar past your competition — less than 20% of companies surveyed in 2021 say they’re delivering frictionless customer experiences.

 Implementing an omnichannel customer experience strategy is a big undertaking that requires a lot of planning and preparation.

 While there is no centralized process for designing an ideal omnichannel experience, there are a few fundamental steps you can implement to increase your chances of success.

-Reaching out to customers through interviews or surveys is a great way to gather information across every touchpoint because you can find out firsthand where your customers expect you to be.
+Reaching out to customers through interviews or surveys is a great way to gather product feedback and information across every touchpoint.
+You can find out firsthand where your customers expect you to be.
 For example, one study shows older generations see websites as a critical communication channel, while Generation Z and millennials think texting is essential.

 Once you have that data, develop personas or profiles for each customer segment.
 Each one should include information about what goals they’re trying to achieve, their channel preferences, and current pain points.

 For instance, Carrie is a millennial who needs post-purchase support, but she will never contact you by phone, while Sam is a baby boomer who wants to talk to a human before making a purchase.

 2. Identify Stakeholders and Set Up a Cross-Functional CX Team

 An omnichannel strategy requires support throughout your organization.
 Everyone, from management to leadership, needs to be in sync for this type of strategy to work, so getting buy-in from your leadership and identifying stakeholders is a crucial first step when planning your transition.